Platanthera zothecina: Growth pattern

 It grows from 7 to 24 in tall.
 Its overall green color makes it inconspicuous among other greenery in its habitats.

 Leaves and stems

 Leaves are long and narrowly linear to elliptic.

 Inflorescence and fruit

 It blooms from May to August.

 Green or yellowish-green flowers are on stalk of 5-20, with upper sepals closely contacting the petals to form a hood over the style.
 The lateral (side) sepals are curved.
 Petals are triangular and lance-like.

 The lip is yellowish and linear.

+Taxonomy

+Platanthera zothecina was scientificaly described by Larry C. Higgins and Stanley Larson Welsh in 1986 and named Habenaria zothecina.
+It was moved to the genus Platanthera by John T. Kartesz and Kanchi Natarajan Gandhi in 1990.
+Together with its genus it is classified in the family Orchidaceae.
+It has two homotypic synonyms.